-This post is based on a webinar that features Dr. Todd Sagin, President and Medical Director of Sagin Healthcare Consulting, and Vicki Searcy, Vice President of Client Success Services and Consulting with VerityStream.
+This post is based on a webinar that features Dr. Todd Sagin, President and Medical Director of Sagin Healthcare Consulting, and Vicki Searcy, Vice President of Consulting with VerityStream.

 Author: Mallory Carden Fatke, Contributing Writer, HealthStream

 With a Ph.D. in molecular biology, his M.D., membership in the Alpha Omega Alpha Medical Honor Society, and a completed internship and residency, Christopher Duntsch looked like many of the well-qualified doctors we encounter while credentialing physicians every year.
 However, Dr. Duntsch, now commonly referred to as Dr. Death, went on to practice as a neurosurgeon and has since been responsible for multiple deaths and the maiming of patients.

 Dr. Duntsch performed surgeries at multiple hospitals that left his patients permanently injured or dead, yet it took years for his license to be revoked.
 Looking back, there were red flags that foreshadowed his deterioration into a physician serial killer.
 Now there is evidence-based literature that shows many physicians who are later deemed disruptive or unprofessional in their conduct manifest that behavior early in their training.
 The following events exemplify the tendencies that could have indicated Dr. Duntsch’s dangerous decline:

 As Dr. Duntsch went on to practice, his malfeasance caused the deaths of two individuals and left many others with permanent injuries.
 He moved from one hospital to another, leaving a trail of maimed patients.
 As those who are looking into the backgrounds of physicians during the credentialing process, it has become increasingly important to ask ourselves—is the verification of completion of education programs enough?
 When should I ask for more information about a physician’s performance or if there were any problems in his or her history?